In Stock Sewing Machine

 Brother HC1850 Performance for Everyday Sewing

-Where it starts to show limits is with heavier materials.
-A single layer of denim or canvas, usually fine.
-Multiple thick layers stacked together, and the motor starts to labour.
-It’s not the machine for making heavy outdoor gear or reinforced workwear.
+Where the limits start showing is with heavier materials.
+A single layer of denim or canvas?
+Usually fine.
+Multiple thick layers stacked together, and the motor begins to labour in a way that tells you it’s working harder than it wants to.
+It’s not the machine for outdoor gear or reinforced workwear.
+For most everyday sewing, though, it does what it promises.

 Quilting Capabilities and Accessories